 Exercises for Sailing One of the wonderful things about sailing is how forgiving it is.
 You can participate at any exertion level: casual cruiser or hot racer.
 But during a course, you will do more drills and maneuvers in a short period of time than you would during a normal sailing outing.

-How To Overcome Seasickness Whether it’s you or someone you know, seasickness can be a paralyzing problem on board.
+How To Overcome Seasickness Whether it’s you or someone you know, dealing with seasickness can be a paralyzing problem on board.
 Here are some tips on how to prevent seasickness during your time on the water, for example during one of our US sailing courses.